Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 The importance of data in revenue management

-It is impossible to develop a good pricing strategy without studying the historical data about the property’s performance and market demand and supply trends.
+It is impossible to develop a good pricing strategy without studying historical data about the property’s performance along with market demand and supply trends.

 The volume and accuracy of the data greatly determine the agility of your revenue management strategy.
 Experts in the vacation rental industry use different types of data.

-• Authoritative data includes all the data you have stored in your property management system.
+• Authoritative data includes all the data stored in your property management system.

 Start by analyzing your listing’s data

-• Average check-ins in a given time period
+• Average check-ins and check-outs in a given time period

 • Depending on how long you’ve been in business, your reservations data can show you the differences in reservations over various time periods, from year-over-year to week-over-week.